Quarter sawing: Comparison to rift sawing

 Quarter sawing is sometimes confused with the much less common "rift sawing."
 In quarter-sawn wood, only the center board of the quarter-log is cut with the growth rings truly perpendicular to the surface of the board.
 The smaller boards cut from either side have grain increasingly skewed.
 Riftsawn wood has every board cut along a radius of the original log, so each board has a perpendicular grain, with the growth rings oriented at right angles to the surface of the board.
 However, since this produces a great deal of waste (in the form of wedge-shaped scraps from between the boards), rift-sawing is very seldom used.
-Quarter-sawn wood is thus seen as an acceptable compromise between economical but less stable flatsawn wood (which, especially in oak, will often display the distinct "cathedral window" grain) and the expensively wasteful rift-sawn wood, which has the straightest grain and thus the greatest stability.
+Quarter-sawn wood is an expensive, premium product, with the best dimensional stability of all cuts.
+Flatsawn wood (which, especially in oak, will often display the distinct "cathedral window" grain) is the least expensive and least dimensionally stable cut of wood.
+Rift-sawn wood, which has straight grain visible on all four sides is also expensive because it has more waste, like quarter sawn wood.
+All flat sawn logs will have a small amount of quarter sawn and rift sawn wood.

 The process indicated in the US as "quarter sawing" yields a few quarter-sawn boards, but mostly rift-sawn boards.